Geoff Duncan: Business

-Duncan was elected to the Georgia House of Representatives in 2012.
+Georgia House of Representatives

+Duncan successfully ran to represent the newly created 26th district of the Georgia House of Representatives in the 2012 election.
+In the Republican primary, he narrowly defeated former legislator Tom Knox, who held the seat before running for State Insurance Commissioner in 2010.

+Following a recount, Duncan was found to have won 4,507 votes to 4,452 received by Knox.
+Duncan's campaign emphasized creating private sector jobs, reducing government spending, and supporting conservation efforts at Lake Lanier.

+In 2014, Duncan ran for reelection, defeating Knox in a rematch with 61% of the vote.
+He faced no opposition from Democrats in the general election.
+Duncan was once again reelected in the 2016 election.
+As a state legislator, he helped lead efforts to pass Michael’s Law, a bill that forbids individuals under the age of 21 from working as bar bouncers.

+Lieutenant Governor of Georgia

+2018 election

 Duncan announced he would run for lieutenant governor of Georgia on April 10, 2017.
 He resigned from the Georgia House in September 2017 to focus on running for lieutenant governor in 2018.
+He was described as an "underdog" candidate against David Shafer, who had served as president pro tempore of the Georgia State Senate.

-On May 22, 2018, David Shafer received 48.9% of the vote in the Republican primary with Duncan coming in second place with 26.6%.
-Since no candidate received a majority of votes, the election then went to a runoff held on July 24.
+On May 22, 2018, Shafer received 48.9% of the vote in the Republican primary with Duncan coming in second place with 26.6%.
+Because no candidate received a majority of votes, the election then went to a runoff held on July 24.
+Duncan acknowledged that he faced an uphill battle against Shafer in the runoff election.
 The runoff election focused largely on Shafer's record at the capitol and a number of ethical questions surrounding his candidacy.

-On July 24, Duncan defeated Shafer with 50.16% of the vote.
+On July 24, Duncan, previously considered a longshot candidate defeated Shafer with 50.16% of the vote.
+His victory was described as an upset by The Atlanta Journal-Constitution.
 He defeated Democratic nominee Sarah Riggs Amico in the general election, receiving nearly 52% of the vote and avoiding another runoff.